David Hodgett

 Hodgett left the council in 2005 and was preselected as the Liberal candidate for the Labor seat of Kilsyth for the 2006 state election.
 He successfully contested the seat of Croydon at the 2014 Victorian state election.

 Hodgett is married with seven children.
-One of Hodgetts sons is Baylin and is a frequent visitor of the dirty Dorset on Saturdays.

 Hodgett currently holds three shadow ministry portfolios.
 He currently holds the positions of Shadow Minister for Education, Higher Education, Training and Skills and Early Childhood and Children.

+On 6 August 2025, Hodgett announced that he would not recontest his seat at the 2026 Victorian state election.